National Member Meeting

 10h10 - 10h45 Vice Chancellor's Address

-Prof Nana Poku: Vice Chancellor and Principal, University of KwaZulu-Natal
+Prof Ernest Khalema: Deputy Vice Chancellor, University of KwaZulu-Natal

 10h45 - 11h25 South Africa's economy and its history, and the role of education